bonitasoft/bonita-labs-doc/md/polling.md

 ## Troubleshooting

+### Polling errors

 When a polling execution fails, it can be seen in error in the polling page [http://localhost:8082/](http://localhost:8082/).

 More informations whould be available in output logs on the backend, either in the Standard output or in the log file `logs/bonita-ici.log`

+### Deleted cases

+When a started case is already polled in ICI storage and then deleted in Bonita platform, this case is still present in ICI storage and will still be displayed in Operation Management Living app, but this overview can't be displayed anymore since data is deleted from Bonita database .